 A litigation friend is usually a parent or guardian, however, a professional person can also be appointed to act on a child's behalf.

-Early settlements and parental indemnities
+What are early settlements and parental indemnities?

 There are cases where the insurance company of those negligent for the child's injury wish to settle the case early in order to bring matters to a close and their compensation offer may seem reasonable to the litigation friend acting in the child's best interests.